 Property, plant and equipment and right-of-use assets are reviewed for impairment when events or changes in circumstances indicate that the carrying amount of the assets exceeds its recoverable amount.
 The recoverable amount is determined with reference to the higher of fair value of the property, plant and equipment and right-of-use assets less costs to sell or the value-in-use calculations.
 An impairment loss is measured as the difference between the asset's carrying amount and the recoverable amount.
 Where the recoverable amount is less than expected, an impairment loss may arise.
-During the year ended 31 December 2023, no impairment loss was recognised for property, plant and equipment and right-of-use assets (2022: impairment loss of approximately HK\$525,000 and HK\$1,755,000 respectively).
+During the year ended 31 December 2024, impairment loss recognised for property, plant and equipment and right-of-use assets amounted to approximately HK\$3,663,000 and HK\$11,636,000 (2023: Nil and Nil respectively).

-Provision of ECL for trade and other receivables (c)
+(c) Provision of ECL for trade and other receivables

 The Group uses provision matrix to calculate ECL for the trade and other receivables.
 The provision rates are based on internal credit rating as groupings of various debtors that have similar loss patterns.
-The provision matrix is based on the Group's historical default rates taking into consideration forwardlooking information that is reasonable and supportable available without undue costs or effort.
+The provision matrix is based on the Group's historical default rates taking into consideration forward-looking information that is reasonable and supportable available without undue costs or effort.
 At every reporting date, the historical observed default rates are reassessed and changes in the forward-looking information are considered.
 In addition, trade and other receivables with significant balances and credit impaired are assessed for ECL individually.

 The provision of ECL is sensitive to changes in estimates.
-The information about the ECL and the Group's trade and other receivables are disclosed in Note 20 to the consolidated financial statements.
+The information about the ECL and the Group's trade and other receivables are disclosed in Note 19 to the consolidated financial statements.